RalphvK/inflatie-dashboard/README.md

 # Inflatiedashboard

+A small side project to experiment with Github actions pulling in remote csv files and to test a different project structure in Vue.
+It is not actively maintained and not a commercial product.

 ## Dataloader

 The `dataloader` folder contains the scripts to automatically fetch and generate the datasets required for the Inflatiedashboard.